bredele/artery/Readme.md

 ### Structure

 Artery reduces the complexity of your webapp by splitting it into small modules (or apps).
-Each piece live by its own and is totally independant from an other. **Removing a piece doesn't break the others.**
+Each piece live by its own and is totally independant from an other and communicate with it through event messages. **Removing a piece doesn't break the others.**

-A piece communicate with an other through an event bus.

 ### Maintainability